 Step Three: GPSC and/or UC Review

-- Following the receipt of the Notification Memo by the Vice Provost for Academic Programs, the request to change the title of the existing degree will be placed in the Academic Programs Tracking System to ensure that the request is tracked throughout the authorization process with weekly updates on the status of the request.
+- Following the receipt of the Notification Memo by Daniel Chang, Director for Academic Programs, the request to change the title of the existing degree will be placed in the Academic Programs Tracking System to ensure that the request is tracked throughout the authorization process with weekly updates on the status of the request.
 Note: The weekly updates on the status of all academic programs on the University of Houston campus are e-mailed each Friday to all College Business Administrators.

 - The GPSC and/or UC recommendation to the Provost may be: (1) Approval with no concerns, (2) Approval - but with minor concerns to be considered by the Provosts’ Council, and (3) Major concerns and a rejection of the academic unit’s proposal to change the title of the existing degree with a listing of the major concerns.